asy51/pareto/README.md

 Model Architecture
 ------------------

-As the innovation of PE-LTR is the “pareto step” in which multiple losses are made pareto-efficient by modification of loss weights, all other aspects of the model architecture are flexible as long as the model and loss formulation have gradients.
-As such, we have implemented a simple dense neural network with a series of linear layers.
+As the innovation of PE-LTR is the "pareto step" in which multiple losses are made pareto-efficient by modification of loss weights, all other aspects of the model architecture are flexible as long as the model and loss formulation have gradients.
+As such, this study implements a simple dense neural network with a series of linear layers.

 Experiments
 -----------

-First, we replicated the LTR task in the PE-LTR manuscript, which they distill down as a click prediction (binary classification) problem.
+First step is the replication of the LTR task in the PE-LTR manuscript, which was distilled down as a click prediction (binary classification) problem.
 Since the primary contribution of the PE-LTR paper is not in fact specific to LTR, a second regression experiment was also performed to assess the utility of the pareto-efficient weight updating procedure on a diversity of tasks.

 ### E-Commerce Learning to Rank